School of Transitional Education

 From placement testing to learning labs, get all the help you need to succeed at Colorado Mountain College

-Placement Testing at the beginning of your first semester we will make sure you are placed in classes that best meet your needs.
-We offer assessments in Math, Reading and English.
+Accuplacer Placement Testing at the beginning of your first semester we will make sure you are placed in classes that best meet your needs.
+We offer assessments in math, reading and English.

 College Preparation Courses are available in math, reading, English and study skills to help you prepare for college-level work.

 Learning Labs can help you with classes you are taking if you need extra help.
 Most campuses have learning labs.
 Please contact the campus you plan to attend for more information.The Gateway Program is an educational training and employment program that helps single parents achieve their personal and career goals for those living in Garfield, Eagle and Pitkin counties.